- Is it required that students be Catholic to attend Lansing Catholic High School?

 - Are there any additional costs aside from tuition?

 Yes, all financial assistance is determined by financial need.
-Families must apply through FACTS to be eligible for any scholarships or financial assistance at LCHS.
+Families must apply through FACTS to be eligible for any financial assistance at LCHS.
 To be eligible for the maximum amount of financial assistance and grant opportunities, families must apply to FACTS by March 1st each school year.
-Families will still be eligible for financial assistance after this priority deadline, but will miss out on all diocesan scholarships.
+Families will still be eligible for financial assistance through LCHS after this priority deadline, but will miss all Diocese of Lansing grants.
 Please visit our financial assistance page and contact our tuition office for more information at 517-267-2107 or firstname.lastname@example.org.

 - Are uniforms required?

 Students are required to wear a uniform purchased only from RBG Uniforms at Lansing Catholic High School.
 Choices include (all with the LCHS cross logo): polo-style shirts (columbia blue, navy or white) or oxford shirts (white or blue), khaki or black pants, and for girls, khaki, black or plaid skirts.
 Young men must also wear a belt everyday.
 Solid colored sweaters (cardigan, v-neck, or crew neck) may also be worn.
 LCHS quarter zip pullovers, purchased from Lansing Catholic's Spirit Shop may be worn as well.
-For specific details on the uniform dress code and what is acceptable when students may be in casual dress, click here to view our student handbook.
-Educational Outfitters store is located at 3320 W. Saginaw in Lansing, MI 48917.
-The store phone number is 517-886-4800 and uniforms can also be ordered online at this Educational Outfitters Link.
+For specific details on the uniform dress code and what is acceptable when students may be in casual dress visit our student handbook.
+RBG Uniforms is located at 3320 W. Saginaw in Lansing, MI 48917.
+The store phone number is 517-886-4800 and uniforms can also be ordered online.

 - Where can I purchase textbooks?